 Xiaofeng Lin

-I am a second-year Systems Engineering Ph.D. student at Boston University where I work on reinforcement learning under the supervision of Prof. Xuezhou Zhang.
+I am a Ph.D. student in Systems Engineering at Boston University, advised by Prof. Xuezhou Zhang, where I work on reinforcement learning and LLMs.

 profile photo